HEnquist/audioadapter-rs/README.md

 and one for the right, usually in that order.

 #### Interleaved and sequential
-When the audio data is stored in a file or in memory, the data can be arranged in two main ways.
+When audio data is stored in a file or in memory, the data can be ordered in two main ways.
 - Keeping all samples for each channel together, and storing each channel after the previous.
   This is normally called _sequential_, _non-interleaved_ or _planar_.